phalpern/WG21-halpern/vec_policy.md

 ===========

-Although SIMD vector units are common on modern microprocessors such as the x86, ARM, Power, and several others, vector instructions date back to older "long vector" super computers such as the CDC Star-100, Cray, CM-1, and CM-2.
+Although SIMD vector units are common on modern microprocessors such as the x86 ([AVX][] and SSE), ARM ([NEON][]), Power ([AltiVec][]), MIPS ([MSA][]), and several others, vector instructions date back to older "long vector" super computers such as the CDC Star-100, Cray, CM-1, and CM-2.
 For code that can take advantage of the vector instructions, the performance benefit is often better than that of multicore programming, and is even better when the two types of parallelism are combined.
 It is therefore crucial that vector programming be given proper attention when considering C++ extensions for parallelism.

 The WP for the parallelism TS, however, attempts to minimize the differences between vector and multicore (task) parallelism.
 This attempt satisfies a